eltociear/website/src/lib/content/overview/en/ggf-vision.md

 **Ecological Restoration**: Coordination enables the kind of large-scale ecological restoration that reverses environmental degradation and creates abundance within planetary boundaries.

 **Cultural Renaissance**: When basic needs are secure and cooperation is rewarded, human creativity flourishes.
 Art, science, philosophy, and spiritual development reach new heights of achievement.

+**Collective Healing and Social Cohesion**: Societal divisions begin to heal as systems that generate trauma are replaced by those that foster connection and security.
+Trust in institutions and fellow citizens is restored through participatory governance and restorative justice.

 ### Long-Term Potential (2050+)